Support for carers, built by people with Lived Experience

 What We Do

-Personality Disorders CIC provides support designed specifically for carers and families.
+Personality Disorders UK provides support designed specifically for carers, families and professionals.

 Everything we offer is practical, accessible, and focused on real situations people face at home.

-Our services are delivered online so families anywhere in the UK can access them.
+Our services are delivered online so people anywhere in the UK can access them.

-Clear, accessible learning that explains what is happening and why.
+Clear, accessible academic learning that explains what is happening and why.

-Guidance that translates psychological ideas into practical tools families can actually use.
+Guidance that translates psychological ideas into practical tools carers can actually use.

 Digital guidance

-Help for responding more confidently during difficult and emotionally intense moments.
+Help at hand for responding more confidently during difficult and emotionally intense moments.

 Built by People Who Understand

-Personality Disorders CIC is shaped by lived experience.
+Personality Disorders UK is shaped by lived experience and expert knowledge.

 We listen closely to the stories of carers and families and build resources that reflect the challenges they face every day.
 We also draw on established psychological approaches to ensure the guidance we share is responsible and helpful.